AkchurinDA/Fortuna.jl/README.md

 ## License

 `Fortuna` package is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
-More information can be found in the `LICENSE` file.
+More information can be found in the `LICENSE.md` file.

 ## Help and Support